Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Graphical models

-Bayesian networks are extremely widely used in the analysis of forensic genetics evidence, due to the nature of DNA that it is inherited from parents to children which is the natural causal link used to build BNs.
-Theoretical representation of such problems has been formulated as BNs \cite{dawid2002probabilistic} and as OOBNs \cite{dawid2007object}.
+Besides the likelihood ratio framework described in Section~\ref{sec: The use in DNA typing}, BNs are widely used in the analysis of forensic genetics evidence due to the nature of DNA, which is inherited from parents to children, a natural causal link used to build BNs. \cite{dawid2002probabilistic} introduced the use of BNs in the analysis of forensic genetics evidence, and \cite{dawid2007object} investigated the use of OOBNs.
+In Section~\ref{sec: Single contributor stains graphical models}, we present graphical models for DNA typing from single contributor samples in criminal and civil paternity cases, and discuss different assumptions on founder genes, including the modeling of allele frequencies, dependence between individuals, and the role of subpopulations.
+In Section~\ref{sec: DNA mixture graphical models}, we present graphical models for the analysis of mixed DNA samples.